Historic Emergence of Diversity in Painting: Heterogeneity in Chromatic Distance in Images and Characterization of Massive Painting Data Set: Results

-In the nineteenth century, artists began to perceive paintings as a means of expressing their individuality and originality more strongly than ever before~\cite{Eisenman1994}.
-Challenging the tradition led to a thriving of different interpretations of the world, and various new techniques for expressing it emerged~\cite{Gombrich1995}.
-In the beginning of the nineteenth century, for instance, artists started to pursue various impressions of light shining on nature and landscapes, rather than the dramatic and artificial lighting effect of the previous era, leading to the decrease in $S$.
-The invention of the railroad and the paint tube enabled impressionists to travel to distant areas, leading to the surge in popularity of landscape paintings in the nineteenth century~\cite{Bomford1990} (Fig.~\ref{Technique}(c)).
-Furthermore, towards the end of the nineteenth century modern abstract art began to emerge, noted for a drastic departure from realism~\cite{Gombrich1995}.
-The simple and geometric abstraction of the movement led to an unprecedented growth in $S$ (Fig.~\ref{Evolution}(c)).
-But it is important to note that the variance in $S$ also grows rapidly, indicating a remarkable growth in the diversity in color contrast.
-The most notable growth occurs between the nineteenth and the twentieth centuries (Fig.~\ref{Evolution}(d)).
-Fig.~\ref{Variance} shows that in earlier periods, the shape of distribution of $S$ is concentrated around the mean, reflecting a narrow scope of color usage and therefore color contrast.
-However, in modern periods, the distribution becomes much broader than earlier periods.
-This indicates that painting styles become more diverse in later times, especially the modern era.
-The concentration around the mean appears weak, making it difficult to think of a “typical” style.
+The most significant development occurred in the nineteenth century (Figs~\ref{Evolution}~(c)~and~(d)) when artists began to perceive paintings as a means of expressing one's individuality and originality more strongly than before~\cite{Eisenman1994}.
+The pursuit of a wide range of different interpretations of the world gave rise to new techniques for expressing nature~\cite{Gombrich1995}.
+In the beginning of the nineteenth century, the pursuit of fleeting impressions of light onto nature and landscapes replaced the dramatic, artificial lighting effect of the previous era, likely causing $S$ to drop.
+The arrival of those ``impressionists'' were also helped by the railroad and the portable paints that enabled traveling to distant areas, leading to the surge in popularity of landscape paintings in the nineteenth century~\cite{Bomford1990} (Fig~\ref{Technique}~(c)).
+Towards the end of the nineteenth century modern abstract art began to emerge, noted for an even more drastic departure from realism~\cite{Gombrich1995}.
+After the decline in $S$ during the impressionist era, such simple and geometric abstraction led to a rapid increase in $S$ (Fig~\ref{Evolution}~(c)).
+We note that, in addition, the increase in mean $S$ was accompanied by a significant increase in variance of $S$, indicating heightened diversity in style of paintings produced.
+The most notable growth in variance occurs between the nineteenth and the twentieth centuries (Fig~\ref{Evolution}~(b)).
+Fig~\ref{Evolution}~(e) to (g) shows this in more detail: in earlier periods, the distribution of $S$ is narrow around the mean, but it becomes increasingly broader as we approach the modern times, rendering it less and less valid to talk of a `typical' style.
+Next we delve into the origin of this increased diversity in more detail.

-This stronger diversity in color contrast is observed not only on such aggregate level, but also in individual painters’ profiles: Regardless of the numbers of paintings produced, the individual painter exhibits a wider range of $S$ in this period than their predecessors (Fig.~\ref{Evolution}(e), (f)), signifying a culture of experimentation and willing adoption of diverse styles~\cite{Gombrich1995}.
-We explore this in more detail in the following section.